This Obama photo, doing the rounds after Harvey, is actually from 2015

 The picture was shared on Twitter Saturday with the text "Something you'll never see Trump do: Obama is in Texas serving meals!"
 As of Monday morning it had more than 7,000 retweets.

 When other tweeters called the poster out on the error, he replied, "Sorry for people thinking this was in texas (he was there) but this is from 2015."
-He left the tweet up.
 A representative for Obama told CNN the former president was not in Texas.

-CNN has reached out to the man who posted the original tweet for comment, but has not yet gotten a response.
+When contacted by CNN on Monday, the person who originally posted the tweet said they had deleted it.

 While Obama was not in Texas serving food, he did tweet a link to the American Red Cross on Sunday encouraging people to help.